 - Pay all residence fees: Be aware of the payment requirements for your specific building.
 Voyageur Place, College Quarter and Seager Wheeler residents are required to pay rent for the entire academic year by the set deadline.
-Graduate House, Assiniboine and Wollaston, and Souris Hall residents are required to pay rent monthly. - Purchase tenant insurance: It is the resident's responsibility to obtain tenant insurance to protect one's belongings against theft, fire and other damage.
+Graduate House, Assiniboine and Wollaston, and Souris Hall residents are required to pay rent monthly. - Tenant Insurance is provided to the resident as an additional benefit of living in Residence.
+This will cover the resident's personal belongings against theft, fire or other damage.